RoboticsAAU/hand_prosthesis_rl_control_pkgs/README.md

 cd ..
 ```

-Now the code can be compiled (make command is optional:
+Now the code can be compiled (build option is not required):
 ```sh
 catkin_make --cmake-args "-DCMAKE_EXPORT_COMPILE_COMMANDS=On"
 ```